paragraph-xyz/docs/src/pages/docs/token-gated-content.md

 ## Overview

 Paragraph allows you to create token-gated newsletters and content.
+We support token-gating using any ERC721 or ERC20 tokens on the following networks:

+* Ethereum
+* Polygon
+* Binance Smart Chain
+* Gnosis
+* Avalanche
+* Arbitrum

-You can use any ERC721 or ERC20 tokens on the Ethereum or Polygon network.
-If you don't have your token, no problem - you can mint your own NFT on Paragraph for **0 gas fees**, and use this to token-gate.
+If you don't have an existing token, no problem - you can mint your own NFT on Paragraph for **0 gas fees**, and use this to token-gate.

 ## Adding Your Token To Paragraph